AntJanus/WebDevelopment.META/Book/3-Getting Employed/3-enterprise-vs-startup.md

 Startups are notorious for not knowing what they're doing with payroll and taxes.
 Some opt out of dealing with it and hire you as a contractor, stripping you of any healthcare benefits or otherwise while others may botch the process entirely and delay your payments.
 Healthcare and 401K are usually non-existent in the startup world; however, those benefits are replaced with the more esoteric ones that I've mentioned: free beer and entertainment.

 As far as pay goes, startups range wildly.
-Heavily invested startups can offer above-market price while boostrapped (read: self-funded) startups may be more cautious with their money and hire under market value.
+Heavily invested startups can offer above-market price while boostrapped (read: self-funded) startups may be more cautious with their money and hire on or under market value.
 Startups, however, are great for junior developers as they rarely require much background and pay well for the experience.
 An enterprise company may turn down a junior developer due to inexperience while a startup may hire them for having experience.
 It seems a little strange at first but it makes sense in the long run: startups are able to hire cheaply (by hiring rising junior developers) and hire developers that are eager to spend all of their time learning cutting edge new technology while enterprise wants to hire long-term reliable developers that are willing to stick with a Legacy (read as "old") system for a long while.

+Don't take this as an indicator that Startups have no senior developers.
+Tech startups especially are full of senior engineers; however, they're a great opportunity for junior developers.

 ##So which one?